zachyboiii/zac-portfolio/README.md

-#  Portfolio Website
+#  Zachary's Portfolio Website

-This is my (Zachary Lee) portfolio website!
+This is my personal website showcasing my work as a computer science student.
+It includes sections like About, Work, and Contact to give visitors a comprehensive view of my skills and experience.

 ## Features
 - **Responsive design**: Works on mobile, tablet, and desktop.